Let’s get down to the nitty gritty details of sourcing shoes for FBA, shall we?

 Shoes are long tail items.

-Not only does it take a large initial investment (relative to other categories) to start buying shoes, it takes a lot of patience.
+Not only does it take a larger initial investment (relative to other categories) to start buying shoes, it takes a lot of patience.
 Shoes typically do not sell at the same velocity as toys, books, groceries, and other faster moving categories.
 Shoes aren’t typically something that you can replenish, either.
 You generally buy a style of shoe, send it in to FBA, and move on to finding the next pair of shoes.

 I sank a bunch of money into shoes in our original two-week experiment and became frustrated and disappointed that I didn’t get my return on that investment as soon as I had hoped.
 I eventually did sell all the shoes from that two weeks, but it took as long as six months for some of those shoes to sell – and in some cases as long as nine months.
 Once they did sell, the high ASP was nice to eventually see in our disbursement, but if we had needed that money back any sooner than nine months, we would have been in trouble.

 The key with getting a steady stream of high ASP sales from shoes is to give yourself several months to ramp up.
 It will take several months of sending in a steady stream of shoes, and then you have to wait for those high-priced shoe sales to start trickling in.
 If you continually source shoes and send them in on a regular basis, after a while you will see the fruits of your labor in the form of higher disbursements and higher ASP.
 Stephen is always saying that patience brings profits, and that is definitely the case in the shoe category.